Zumarraga, Samar: History

 When the United States took possession of the Philippines with a military government following the Spanish-American War, change also came on the local level.
 Free elections were introduced, and the local town executive was retitled Presidente.
 The presidentes, in the order of tenure, were: Mario Maga, 1910; Luis Villaflor, 1911; Lucio Mijares, 1913; Leodergario Carcellar, 1914; Enrique Nario, 1916; Benito Astorga, 1920; Enrique Nario, 1926; and Rodrigo Daza, 1931.

 Population growth came mainly by immigration from neighboring places, driving an increase in industry and business, particularly in fishing.
 It was during this rapid development that the wharf and part of the breakwater were built.
 The most illustrious son of Zumarraga, the late Pedro R. Arteche, was the local delegate to the 1934 Philippine Constitutional Convention election; he subsequently occupied the gubernatorial seat for the provinces of Samar.
 During this period, the elected town executive was known as Mayor.
 Until the outbreak of the Second World War, these were: 1936-1938 Mayor Emilio Zeta, Vice-Mayor Leodegario Carcellar; 1939-Mayor Francisco Zosa, Vice Mayor Francisco Castillo.

 The town was damaged in the war but the local government tried its best to reconstruct and improve public works.
 These include cementing streets, the establishment of the Puericculture Center, putting up electric lighting, a public market, and the construction of additional pre-fab, Marcos-Era and the Bagong Lipunan buildings.
 A private Catholic high school was established by few civic-spirited citizens, and duly recognised by the government, still serving Zumarraga and surrounding areas.

+On September 1, 1949, President Elpidio Quirino signed Executive Order No. 262 to separate the islands of Daram and Parasan from Zumarraga to form part of the independent municipality of Daram.

 The town’s centuries-old Catholic church is dedicated to its patron, Saint Anthony of Padua, and is now being reconstructed.
 Such project has been attributed to different priests, the Parish Council and the generosity of Zumaraganhons now residing in Manila, Cebu City, Iligan City, Tacloban City, Catbalogan, and Calbayog who have prospered in their own lines of profession and industry and through the collective efforts of all Zumaraganhons.